g4mm4p4nd4/ViralSynth/README.md

 ---

-This README provides a starting point.
 Refer to the agent specification files for detailed responsibilities and to the `status.md` file for outstanding tasks.